Puppy's First Day : Puppy's First Night

 Trust me, it saves you money and enables you to attract their attention when necessary.

-It’s also important to check with your breeder what food they have chosen to feed your puppy.
 It’s best to maintain a consistent diet in the first couple of weeks or months to avoid tummy upsets – moving to a new home is adjustment enough without changing their food as well.
+Check with your breeder what food they have chosen to feed your puppy and continue with this until you feel they are relaxed.

 Once your puppy has settled into your home and their routine, then consider changing foods if you feel your puppy would benefit.
 Just remember to change the food gradually.

-If you're considering changing foods at some point, our Nutrition Section has a wealth of information and reviews on healthy, nutritious dog foods including dry, raw, tailored and grain free.
+If you're considering changing foods at some point, our Dog Food Section has a wealth of information and reviews on some of the Best Dog Foods on the UK market including deep-dive reviews on dry, raw, delivered, air-dried and grain free.

 About three hours before bedtime, give your puppy one last meal of the day and plenty of water to drink.